bakpakin/Fennel/tutorial.md

   (tset tbl key2 "the second one") tbl) ; -> {"a long string" "the first value" 12 "the second one"}
 ```

+Immutable tables are not native to Lua, though it's possible to
+construct immutable tables using metatables with some performance overhead.

 The `#` function returns the length of sequential tables and strings: